POST /v1/swap/build

 estimatedOutput | string | Expected output in smallest units |

-minOutput | string | Minimum output after slippage |
+minOutput | string | Minimum output the user keeps after slippage |

 computeUnits | number | Allocated compute units (real if simulated, hardcoded per-DEX otherwise) |